TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 15/Matthew 15.6.md

 ---

-he shall not honor his father.
-And ye have made void the word of God because of your tradition.
+he shall not honor his father or mother.'
+You have made the commandment of God void because of your tradition.